 wait until the message Done. and addons and library status appear.

 During the installation the GUI is disabled, so it is necessary to wait until all selections are installed.
-If error occurs, the process will be interrupted and message with possible reason is displayed in the log window.
-See Troubleshooting section in that case.
+If an error occurs, the process will be interrupted and a message with the possible reason will be displayed in the log window.
+See the Troubleshooting section in that case.

-If pacman is not working properly, likely causes are:
+If the Package Manager is not working properly, likely causes are:

 - You are not online, and so are not getting the latest server catalog.

 Diagnosis.
-To verify that an addon or core library is installed correctly, download the corresponding archive manually from the distribution location directly, extract to a separate folder, and diff with the destination folder under J. If there are differences, verify that wget and unzip are configured correctly.
+To verify that an addon or the base library is installed correctly, download the corresponding archive manually from the distribution location directly, extract to a separate folder, and diff with the destination folder under J. If there are differences, verify that wget and unzip are configured correctly.